 Social psychologists, anthropologists, and even economists have an idea.
 We all possess a cognitive bias known as ingroup-outgroup bias.
 If you haven’t seen my video on ingroup bias yet, I recommend you watch it.
 It provides more examples and studies that show our natural preference toward people who belong to our “ingroups.”

 The Outgroup Bias is the psychological tendency to have a dislike for other people that are outside of one’s own identity group.
 For example, if you are a fan of a football team, you are likely to dislike a fan of a rival football team, even if you admire the person.

 What Is Ingroup Bias?

-Many social psychologists believe that our separation of groups and formation of a social identity leads to a preference of one group over another.
-A person is more likely to look favorably upon the people who belong to the groups in which they belong.
+Many social psychologists believe that our separation of groups and the formation of a social identity leads to a preference for one group over another.
+A person is more likely to look favorably upon the people who belong to the groups to which they belong.
 A UT fan is more likely to look favorably upon other UT fans.

 Outgroup bias shows the other side of this coin.
 A UT fan is more likely to look down upon OU fans or fans of rival sports teams.
 This idea also suggests that in addition to preferring people in our ingroups, we are more likely to withhold resources or act against the needs of the outgroup.

 Why?
 Social psychologists believe that it goes back to more primitive days.
 When people were competing for limited resources, they were competing for their lives.
 They were competing for basic needs like food, water, and shelter.

 If your ingroup had control of the food, water, and shelter, you would be more willing to get the resources you needed to stay alive.
 Clearly, you would support your group.
 But if the outgroup came in and took resources from you, you might not get fed or have a place to live.
 So you’re going to drive away the outgroup at all costs.

 Examples of Outgroup Bias